flgoyens/flgoyens.github.io/_pages/about.md

 - Undergraduate and Master's Degree in Mathematical Engineering at UCLouvain in Belgium.
 I worked with Pierre-Antoine Absil, Wen Huang and Raphael Jungers.
 My master thesis is about "Quasi-Newton methods for nonsmooth Riemannian optimization".

 # Research interests
-- Nonlinear programming, numerical analysis, data science
+- Nonlinear optimization, numerical analysis, data science
 - Nonlinear matrix recovery
 - Optimization on Riemannian manifolds
 - Second-order optimization methods